 What does the future hold for the feral pigeon?

 Since early history, the pigeon has lived alongside man and been exploited by man for food, sport and as a messenger, courtesy of the birds’ unique ability to return to its nest and its mate from huge distances.
 The feral pigeon is now one of the most successful and resourceful species on the planet and is found in virtually every part of the globe with the exception of the Sahara Desert and the two Polar ice caps.
 The bird has adapted to survive in extreme weather conditions and in temperatures ranging from -50° to +50°, yet it has still managed to proliferate.
 The pigeon is one of the most intelligent species on the planet and able to undertake tasks that were previously thought to be the sole preserve of humans and primates.
 The pigeon can pass the ‘mirror test’ (being able to recognise its own reflection in a mirror) and can even recognise all 26 letters of the alphabet, and man has exploited this intelligence and these abilities for thousands of years.
 The pigeon has served man faithfully and often heroically throughout.
 However, in the 21st century the pigeon has at last outlived its usefulness and is slaughtered by the millions for commercial gain, often illegally, without a thought to the debt of gratitude that is owed to the bird.
 In the last 50 years the pigeon has been persecuted by man to the point where virtually any other species would have disappeared altogether, but unlike the passenger pigeon, which was wiped out in North America in the early 20th century as a result of over hunting, the feral pigeon continues to thrive.
 Millions of urban pigeons are killed annually by the pest control industry for commercial gain and yet the bird continues to be perceived as an ever-growing problem in towns and cities worldwide.
 Why is this?
 Basically because killing pigeons as a method of control actually increases pigeon flock size.
-Furthermore, the source of the problem (Link to ‘Reducing Pigeon Numbers in Towns and Cities), available food, is rarely dealt with.
+Furthermore, the source of the problem, available food, is rarely dealt with.